01 Jan Korg B2 Digital Piano – REVIEW | Best Piano under $600?

 This new model has no ability to layer 2 sounds together, no split, no digital recorder, no drum patterns, has just a few buttons on it, and it would appear that there are other digital pianos in this price range which could offer more features and functions.

-However, what none of the other digital pianos have for $499 or less is the inedible stereo full resonance acoustic piano sound, fast action balanced piano weighted and graded key action, and dynamic sustaining pedaling response that the Korg B2 has.
-Then when you listen to all of this impressive piano sound coming through a huge 30 watt speaker system then you really get a chance to hear much bigger and fuller piano sound than with any other piano under $600.
+However, what none of the other digital pianos have for $599 or less (for the piano alone) is the impressive stereo full resonance acoustic piano sound, more realistic weighted and graded key action, and dynamic sustaining pedaling response that the Korg B2 has.
+Then when you listen to all of this impressive piano sound coming through a more powerful 30 watt speaker system then you really get a chance to hear much bigger and fuller piano sound than with any other piano under $600.

 In fact, this internal speaker system is so good you almost can’t believe it with all the bass frequency range and clarity that projects through the internal speakers of this model.

-What is interesting to me is that over the years as a piano teacher and pro musician I have had so many people say me “I just want a great digital piano that is small, lightweight, and also inexpensive under $600 that mainly just is a piano that can actually play and sound like a real piano.
+What is interesting to me is that over the years as a piano teacher and pro musician I have had so many people say me “I just want a great digital piano that is small, lightweight, and also relatively low priced under approx $500 to $1000 that mainly focuses on the piano playing experience and can actually play and sound close to a real piano.

 In other words what a lot of people are looking for is an instrument that can just do an outstanding job at being a piano without a lot of extra features that they don’t want to pay for because they would likely not use them much or at all.
 The fact is that it costs money for these piano manufacturers to make a new piano.
 The cost of design, construction, and technology can bring the price up on these digital pianos to a point where some people cannot afford them or don’t want to pay for “all the extras.”

-So what Korg decided to do is to take its pro piano sounds from its top of the line stage digital piano called the “Grandstage” and put a version of those top-of-the-line piano tones into the new model and to make that technology the focal point of the B2 so that people would have a vastly upgraded piano playing experience than they would have on any other digital piano under $500 and in our opinion they succeeded in a way that we did not think was possible at this price.
+So what Korg decided to do is to take its pro piano sounds from its previous top of the line stage digital piano called the “Grandstage” and put a version of those top-of-the-line piano tones into the new model and to make that technology the focal point of the B2 so that people would have a vastly upgraded piano playing experience than they would have on any other digital piano under $650 and in our opinion they succeeded.

-The B2 has s professionally stereo sampled Steinway, Bosendorfer (from Austria), Yamaha (from Japan), and Fazioli (from Italy) grand piano in its proprietary sound chip that has so much natural organic piano content in it that when you hear these piano sounds resonating through the 30 watt speaker system in ways that sound alive and fresh, you will be more than impressed.
+The B2 has s professionally stereo sampled Steinway, Bosendorfer (from Austria), Yamaha (from Japan), and Fazioli (from Italy) grand piano in its proprietary sound chip that has natural organic piano content in it that when you hear these piano sounds resonating through the 30 watt speaker system.

-Lots of beautiful sustained tones, resonate string vibrations, rich balanced tone, and a huge dynamic range as compared to any other digital piano I have ever played under $500.
-Once you play and hear those piano sounds you won’t care that the B2 doesn’t have many “bells & whistles” because at the end of the day, at least for most people I know, they just want to play piano and be inspired by the instrument they have.
+Lots of beautiful sustained tones, resonate string vibrations, rich balanced tone, and a huge dynamic range as compared to other digital pianos I have played under $600.
+Once you play and hear those piano sounds you won’t care that the B2 doesn’t have many extra “bells & whistles” because at the end of the day, at least for most people I know, they just want to play piano and be inspired by the instrument they have.

 But…the B2 does have other instrument sounds and they are also equally impressive and way better than any other digital piano in this price range.
 Whether, its string sounds, organ, harpsichord, vintage electric pianos such as Fender Rhodes, Wurlitzer electric, Yamaha DX7, church pipe organ, or Hammond B3 fast rotary jazz organ, those sounds are amazing and can be used individually to play solo or to accompany someone.